abuiliazeed/StorefrontAPI/README.md

 - I Have made it easy for you i created a postman collection to test the API endpoints Here is the link:
 - https://go.postman.co/workspace/My-Workspace~e724996d-a7b4-413a-8302-e9e078570bfb/collection/5602590-0d6d99fb-c133-4bd9-b4e6-f0bc7045aee4?action=share&creator=5602590

+## Server Information
+- The API is running on port 3000

+## Database Information
+- The database is running on port 5432

 ## Technologies used
 - Docker to spin up a postgres docker container preinitialized with two databases one for develeopment and one for testing.